 Except for a few milestones, we must pass through life's journey; all other decisions are of free will.

-The field of the purpose of human existence has occupied philosophers since the dawn of history.
-There are different schools of thought, but no conclusions can be reached.
-Quite surprisingly, philosophy touches on these levels of the limitations of mathematics and computer science.
-Two very well-known theories of Alan Turing, known as the Halting Problem and Kurt Goodell's Mathematical Incompleteness, explain that there is no way to prove when situations are true or false.
+The purpose of human existence has occupied philosophers since the dawn of history.
+Different schools of thought exist, but no conclusions can be reached.
+Quite surprisingly, philosophy touches on these limitations of mathematics and computer science.
+Two very well-known theories of Alan Turing, the Halting Problem and Kurt Goodell's Mathematical Incompleteness, explain that there is no way to prove when situations are true or false.

 The purpose of human existence depends on the answer to a more profound question!

-The journey of life has great meaning if we assume the cycle of nature, that is, the eternity of the soul, in which the physical body dies, but the soul (energy) undergoes a spiritual journey.
-If we assume that human existence is one-time, then the whole purpose of existence changes completely: "take as much as you can."
+Life's journey has excellent meaning if we assume the cycle of nature, that is, the eternity of the soul, in which the physical body dies, but the soul (energy) undergoes a spiritual journey.
+If we assume that human existence is one-time, then the whole purpose of existence changes completely: "Take as much as you can."

 - Which of the schools is the right one, we cannot prove!
-But if you look at religions, you will find that the theme of righteous and evil, evil and good, has occupied theologians since the dawn of history.
+But if you look at religions, you will find that the themes of righteousness and evil, evil and good, have occupied theologians since the dawn of history.

 - The one who finished his life's course and managed to cope well with the difficulties will arrive at a higher energy level in the next reincarnation, the one who fails!
 Decreased in energy level (a particular imagination for computer games), whoever succeeds in passing all the tests throughout many generations of incarnations and is completely enlightened - will become an angel.
 Angels can return to Earth as mortals, while others choose to remain in their invisible energy level. (in the sky)

 The stories of heaven and hell are not the hand of chance!
-They arise from a complex moral problem of a righteous man who suffers a lot; in contrast, evil and good for him and very successful.
-The way to settle the paradox is through continuity and balance in the following incarnations.
+They arise from a complex moral problem of a righteous man who suffers a lot; in contrast, evil is good for him and very successful.
+Settling the paradox is through continuity and balance in the following incarnations.

 Assuming that the spirit is eternal (only the physical body dies), what is the purpose of human existence?

 Life is a lesson whose purpose is to allow us to reach on our own, through life's journey, insights that will raise us on a spiritual-energetic level in preparation for our next incarnation, thereby contributing to the entire universe.
-To fulfill our destiny, milestones are set for us in advance that we must fulfill.
+To fulfill our destiny, we must satisfy milestones set for us in advance.
 If we fail to complete them, we will return to them in the next incarnation to meet them!

-- The relevant milestones are major milestones in our lives, often related to choosing a partner, studies, employment, finances, children, unique experiences, and illnesses.
+- The relevant milestones are significant in our lives, often related to choosing a partner, studies, employment, finances, children, unique experiences, and illnesses.

-Most of the decisions we make are not related to the milestones; regarding them, we have complete freedom of choice.
+Most of our decisions are unrelated to the milestones; we have complete freedom of choice.